AP-IT-GH/apaqe-docs/backend/traefik.md

 # Traefik

 We have replaced Nginx with Traefik as our reverse proxy solution.
-Traefik is a modern, open-source reverse proxy and load balancer that is designed to work seamlessly with containerized applications.
+Traefik is a modern, open-source reverse proxy and load balancer that is designed to work with containerized applications.

 #### Why Traefik?